 G3 GROW BEYOND SCHOLARSHIP

-2. Six (6) scholarships will be awarded across Canada, each valued at $4,000.00 (CDN) and payable in one sum by June 20, 2020.
+2. Six (6) scholarships will be awarded across Canada, each valued at $4,000.00 (CDN) and payable in one sum.
 Each scholarship may be used at any Canadian post-secondary institution, including provincially recognized community colleges and universities in any field of study.
 In addition, the high school of each student who is awarded a scholarship will receive a one-time cash donation of $1,000 to be used for the sole purpose of developing innovative initiatives, such as new methods and/or ideas, for improvements in agriculture.

 3. Each entrant must meet the following requirements: (i) complete the online scholarship application form; (ii) submit all accompanying documents as outlined in the online application form; (iii) produce and submit a creative 2-4 minute video outlining a vision and planned contribution to the future of technology and innovation in Canada’s agricultural sector.
 The video must address the following questions, each of which will be worth the percentage indicated as follows: